Bret Bielema: Arkansas

 Bielema's fourth season was a topsy-turvy campaign that ended with two embarrassing defeats at the hands of Missouri in the regular season finale and Virginia Tech in the 2016 Belk Bowl.
 The former saw his team blow a 17-point halftime lead and the latter was a 24-point blown halftime lead, which was the largest for Arkansas since at least 1952.
-Beating Missouri would have resulted in Bret Bielema improving his regular season record every year at Arkansas.
-The losses led to the replacement of Defensive Coordinator Robb Smith with former Iowa State head coach Paul Rhoads, and other staff changes pointing to a change to a 3-4 defensive scheme.
+With those losses Bielema's Razorbacks would finish the year at 7-6, a step back record wise from the year before.
+The losses led to the replacement of Defensive Coordinator Robb Smith with former Iowa State head coach Paul Rhoads, and other staff changes pointing to a change to a 3–4 defensive scheme.

 Bielema was the highest paid state employee in Arkansas with a salary reported at $4,200,000.

-Bielema’s fifth season saw the program continue to regress, finishing 4-8 overall and going 1-7 in the SEC.
+Bielema's fifth season saw the program continue to regress, finishing 4–8 overall and going 1–7 in the SEC.
 On November 24, 2017, Bielema was fired after five seasons as Arkansas's head coach following a 48–45 loss at home to the Missouri Tigers.
 The Razorbacks twice led by 14, but lost both leads.
 After the game, Bielema told reporters that he had been told he was being fired while he was coming off the field.
 According to Fox Sports' Bruce Feldman, school officials decided to announce the firing after the game so he could have a chance to address the team one last time before they headed home for Thanksgiving.
 The alternative would have been learning of the firing via social media or a group text message.